lsst/rubin_sim/doc/README.md

-Directory to eventually hold documentation.
+Directory to hold documentation (in progress).